 Cardiovascular disease (CVD) is the leading cause of death in Asia-Pacific, although highly preventable.
-CVD was the cause of an estimated 9.4 million deaths in SEARO and WPRO and accounted for one-third of all deaths in 2016 in these regions (https://www.who.int/data/gho).
+CVD was the cause of an estimated 9.4 million deaths in SEARO and WPRO and accounted for one-third of all deaths in 2016 in these regions (WHO, 2018a).

 CVD covers a range of diseases related to the circulatory system, including ischaemic heart disease (IHD) and cerebrovascular disease (or stroke).
 Ischemic heart disease is caused by the accumulation of an atherosclerotic plaque in the inner wall of a coronary artery, restricting blood flow to the heart.
 Cerebrovascular diseases refer to a group of diseases that relate to problems with the blood vessels that supply the brain.
 Common types of cerebrovascular disease include ischemic stroke, which develops when the brain's blood supply is blocked or interrupted, and haemorrhagic stroke, which occurs when blood leaks from blood vessels onto the subarachnoid space or the surface of the brain.
-Together, IHD and stroke comprise 87.8% of all cardiovascular deaths in WPRO and SEARO countries and territories combined (https://www.who.int/data/gho).
+Together, IHD and stroke comprise 87.8% of all cardiovascular deaths in WPRO and SEARO countries combined (WHO, 2018a).

-The majority of CVD is caused by risk factors that can be controlled, treated or modified, such as high blood pressure, high blood glucose, high blood cholesterol, obesity (see indicator "Overweight or obesity" in Chapter 4), lack of physical activity, tobacco use (see indicator "Tobacco" in Chapter 4) and excessive alcohol consumption.
+The majority of CVD is caused by risk factors that can be controlled, treated or modified, such as high blood pressure, high blood glucose, high blood cholesterol, obesity (see indicator "Overweight or obese adults" in Chapter 4), lack of physical activity, tobacco use (see indicator "Tobacco" in Chapter 4) and excessive alcohol consumption.

-Mortality from cardiovascular disease varied across countries and territories with a notably high level, exceeding 440 deaths per 100 000 population in Mongolia in 2016 (Figure 3.13).
-This was in contrast to a group of developed countries and territories - Republic of Korea, Japan, Singapore, Australia, Macau, China, Hong Kong, China and New Zealand - where death rates were below 100 per 100 000 population.
-The large variation in mortality may be due to differences in the prevalence of risk factors for CVD and also access to high quality acute care (see indicator "In-hospital mortality following acute myocardial infarction and stroke" in Chapter 7) across countries and territories.
-The average mortality rate from CVD in lower-middle and low income Asia-Pacific countries and territories was twice the one in OECD countries (311 versus 127.8 deaths per 100 000 population).
-While all Asia-Pacific countries and territories and territories had decreased mortality from CVD, the rate was unchanged in Bangladesh, Myanmar and the Philippines from 2000-16.
+Mortality from cardiovascular disease varied across countries with a notably high level, exceeding 440 deaths per 100 000 population in Mongolia in 2016 (Figure 3.11).
+This was in contrast to a group of developed countries - Republic of Korea, Japan, Singapore, Australia, Macau, China, Hong Kong, China and New Zealand - where death rates were below 100 per 100 000 population.
+The large variation in mortality may be due to differences in the prevalence of risk factors for CVD and also access to high quality acute care (see indicator "In-hospital mortality following acute myocardial infarction and stroke" in Chapter 7) across countries.
+The average mortality rate from CVD in lower-middle and low income Asia-Pacific countries was twice the one in OECD countries (311 versus 127.8 deaths per 100 000 population).
+While all Asia-Pacific countries and territories had decreased mortality from CVD, the rate was unchanged in Bangladesh, Myanmar and the Philippines from 2000-16.

-Success of reducing the mortality rates from CVD in OECD countries owes to a decline in smoking rates, expanded health system's capacity to control high cholesterol and blood pressure, and greater access to effective care in the event of an acute episode such as a stroke or heart attack (OECD, 2015[13]).
-As an example, in Japan population-based interventions such as salt reduction campaigns and an increased use of antihypertensive drugs covered by the health insurance system were successful in controlling blood pressure, resulting in the reduction of CVD mortality (Ikeda et al., 2011[14]).
+Success of reducing the mortality rates from CVD in OECD countries owes to a decline in smoking rates, expanded health system's capacity to control high cholesterol and blood pressure, and greater access to effective care in the event of an acute episode such as a stroke or heart attack (OECD, 2015).
+As an example, in Japan population-based interventions such as salt reduction campaigns and an increased use of antihypertensive drugs covered by the health insurance system were successful in controlling blood pressure, resulting in the reduction of CVD mortality (Ikeda et al., 2011).

-The types of CVD that are fatal differ across countries and territories in the region.
-In China, Cambodia, Korea DPR, the Republic of Korea, Viet Nam, Bangladesh and Myanmar mortality from stroke was greater than IHD (Figure 3.14).
-In all other Asia-Pacific countries and territories, the trend was similar to European and North American countries and territories and mortality from IHD was greater than for stroke (Ueshima et al., 2008[15]).
+The types of CVD that are fatal differ across countries in the region.
+In China, Cambodia, Korea DPR, the Republic of Korea, Viet Nam, Bangladesh and Myanmar mortality from stroke was greater than IHD (Figure 3.12).
+In all other Asia-Pacific countries, the trend was similar to European and North American countries and mortality from IHD was greater than for stroke (Ueshima et al., 2008).

-While mortality rates from CVD by age group follow a similar curve in Asia-Pacific and OECD countries, mortality is systematically higher in lower-middle and low income Asia-Pacific countries and territories across all age groups (Figure 3.15).
+While mortality rates from CVD by age group follow a similar curve in Asia-Pacific and OECD countries, mortality is systematically higher in lower-middle and low income Asia-Pacific countries across all age groups (Figure 3.13).